 Saying no to low-paying work means there’s space to accept or pursue high-paying gigs.

-No to press trip offers has meant more time with my family or not going on a trip simply because I’m flattered to be asked.
+Saying no to press trip offers has meant more time with my family or not going on a trip simply because I’m flattered to be asked.

 It’s taken me years to get to this point.